nizhashree/twitterClientWithHamburger/README.md

-# Project 4 - *Name of App Here*
+# Project 4 - Twitter 2.0

-Time spent: **X** hours spent in total
+Time spent: 8 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [ ] Hamburger menu
-   - [ ] Dragging anywhere in the view should reveal the menu.
+   - [x] Dragging anywhere in the view should reveal the menu.
-   - [ ] The menu should include links to your profile, the home timeline, and the mentions view.
+   - [x] The menu should include links to your profile, the home timeline, and the mentions view.
-   - [ ] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
+   - [x] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
 - [ ] Profile page
    - [ ] Contains the user header view
    - [ ] Contains a section with the users basic stats: # tweets, # following, # followers